jeremyharris/slugger/README.md

 - `<FIELD_TO_SLUG>` By default, Slugger slugs the `$displayField` set on the model.
 If you wish to use a different field as the slug, define it here.
 - `<SLUG_PARAM>` By default, `:<MODEL_NAME>` is taken from the route and replaced with a slug.
-Instead of passed args, you can use named parameters or the query string.
+If it is undefined, it assumes the first passed arg.
+You can also configure it to use named parameters.
 - `<SLUG_FUNCTION>` A callable.
 By default, uses `Inflector::slug`.

 #### Defining the slug param